ncatlab/nlab-content/pages/0/7/4/4/4470/content.md

 #### Other examples

-The Boolean Hecke algebra is a [[deformation]] of the Coxeter group algebra.
-Under certain conditions, other deformations of group or monoid algebras can be exploited to yield hypermonoids.
+Hecke algebras are a [[deformation]] of the Coxeter group algebra.
+Under certain conditions, other deformations of group or monoid algebras of monoids $M$ can be exploited to yield hypermonoids.

 For example, if the multiplication table of such a deformation is given by equations

 $$g_i g_j = \sum_k a_{i j}^{k} g_k$$

-where all the $a_{i j}$ are nonnegative rational numbers of which at least one is nonzero, then we may obtain a hypermonoid by replacing each positive $a_{i j}^{k}$ by $1$ and interpreting the sum as a join.
+where all the $a_{i j}^k$ are nonnegative rational numbers of which at least one is nonzero for each pair $i, j$, then we may obtain a hypermonoid by replacing each positive $a_{i j}^{k}$ by $1$ and interpreting the sum as a join in the Boolean algebra $P(M)$.
 This procedure may be termed "Booleanization".
 For example, in the case of Hecke algebras, we have

 $$s_{i}^{2} = \frac{q-1}{q} s_i + \frac1{q}$$